 Increase transparency and stakeholder engagement in the grid planning process.

 Monitor and ensure the EDCs’ progress toward the ESMP timelines and strategies.

+Ensure that environmental justice and equity are prioritized throughout the planning process.

 The selected Contractor will serve as a resource for the GMAC members to facilitate the GMAC understanding of the electric-sector modernization plans, goals, and outcomes.
 The selected Contractor shall also support the Council’s planning role in establishing priorities and goals for future ESMPs.
 Other responsibilities include developing and maintaining the GMAC website and other communication materials for the GMAC.
 The selected Contractor shall develop work plans and budgets for technical services to the GMAC (generally on an annual basis).
 DOER will manage the Contractor’s work, on behalf of the GMAC.